kulame/tock/doc/reference/trd-syscalls.md

 kernel as arguments.
 It also pass an 8-bit value of which type of system call (see Section 4) is being invoked (the Syscall Class ID).
 When the system call returns, it returns 4 registers as return values.
-When the kernel invokes a callback on userspace, it passes 4 registers to userspace as arguments and has no return value.
+When the kernel invokes an upcall on userspace, it passes 4 registers to userspace as arguments and has no return value.

 |                        | CortexM | RISC-V |